 Alogliptin benzoate

-Adults with type 2 diabetes mellitus to improve glycaemic control in combination with other glucose-lowering medicinal products, including insulin, when these together with diet and exercise do not provide adequate control.
+Alogliptin benzoate is a DPP-4 inhibitor for adults with type 2 diabetes mellitus to improve glycaemic control in combination with other glucose-lowering medicinal products, including insulin.

 Source: